Top tips for zero waste sewing

 1. Preventing Fabric Waste When cutting a pattern

-Small bags are super handy to use for shopping, make up, holiday packing, gym kit etc. and a perfect way to use up small pieces of fabric.
+Small bags are super handy to use for shopping, make-up, holiday packing, gym kit etc. and a perfect way to use up small pieces of fabric.
 I’ve created a range of patterns to help sewists use up their fabric waste.
 Choose from an oversized Betty tote bag, Mary zipper pouch and Olivia drawstring kit bag.
-The full range (including a vintage style pinny) will be launched at the Knitting & Stitching Show October 2019 and coming to my online shop soon.
+Buy as a pattern or a kit, including all the trims you need to make the accessory.
+Some patterns are available as a pdf download (printable on A4 paper).

 Jeans, jumpers, coats – they get a lot of wear!
 Become a ‘visible mender’ and add a contrast colour patch over holes.
 Using a simple overstitch or try the popular Japanese Boro technique.
-When patching clothes it is important to match the construction of the fabrics.
+When patching clothes, it is important to match the construction of the fabrics.
 E.g. use jersey to patch stretch fabrics, use woven to patch woven.
 Match the weight of the fabric as much as possible too.
-Using a heavy weight fabric to patch a lightweight fabric such as chiffon or tana lawn will cause too much stress and cause more holes.
+Using a heavy weight fabric to patch a lightweight fabric such as chiffon or Tana lawn will cause too much stress and cause more holes.
 To make a patch, cut a piece bigger than the hole by about 1cm or to the preferred size to make a statement.
 Using an overlocker or zig zag stitch, finish the edge of the patch so it doesn’t fray.
 Safety pin in place over the hole making sure it isn’t too tight for movement (e.g. on elbows and knees).
 Stitch in place using an over stitch, blanket stitch or running stitch (Boro).
-I host a workshop with my friend Eleanor called Fast Fashion Therapy in East London.
+I host a workshop with my friend Eleanor called Fast Fashion Therapy.
 We teach people to mend their clothes rather than throwing them away.
 Click here to view a video of Eleanor fixing a hole in a pair of jeans using the Japanese Boro technique.
 I also find it useful to save pieces of fabric left from alterations, as these can be used to patch clothes.
 Join us for one of our online workshops.

 Add a patch pocket in a contrasting fabric to skirts, tops and bags.
 1) Measure the size of pocket you would like and draw on a piece of paper with a ruler.
 2) Add 1cm around 3 edges and 2cm to the top edge.
 3) Cut out of fabric 4) Zig-Zag stitch or overlock around all four edges.
 5) Fold over the edges of the pocket right side to wrong side by 1cm and press.
 The top edge should be turned over by 2cm.
 6) Tack the seams to hold them in place.
 7) Place onto the item and pin.
 8) Top stitch around 3 sides, leaving the top edge open.
 Stitching should be 5mm away from the edge.
 9) Undo tacks, give it a final press and your pocket is good to go!
 Inseam pockets are also really handy and easy to add when dressmaking.
 Tilly & The Buttons have a good free pattern to download here.

 Some of my Scrap Busting Fabric patterns require bigger pieces of fabric such as Betty tote bag, Millie pinny and Gloria cushion cover.
 If you don’t have pieces large enough for these patterns then combine smaller pieces.
-If you are short on time it is easier to combine uniformly cut squares but if you have more patience and want to create more of a patchwork look then fit a jigsaw of pieces together.
-The method for both types is the same.
-Place two pieces of fabric with their right sides together.
-Stitch with a 4-thread overlocker construction stitch.
-If you don’t have an overlocker then sew using a regular machine and finish the seam edges with a zig-zag stitch.
-Each time you add to the fabric piece measure against the pattern to get an idea of size.
-Keep going until you have a piece big enough.
-Give the seams a press and your jigsaw of scraps are ready to be made into something new!
+If you are short on time it is easier to combine uniformly cut squares (photo on the right) but if you have more patience and want to create more of a patchwork look then fit a jigsaw of pieces together.
+I find this method easier to sew by hand in front of the telly.
+I did a boro style top stitch over the top to make it more secure, giving it an almost quilted effect.